Chaotic Delone sets: Introduction

-\begin{defn} A Delone set $S$ is \emph{almost (topologically) chaotic} if the union of the periodic orbits is dense in $\overline{[S]}$.
-We say that $S$ is \emph{(topologically) chaotic} if it is almost chaotic and \emph{aperiodic}; that is, $S-v\neq S$ for all $v\in\Rn \setminus \{0\}$. \end{defn}
+This discussion leads us to the following definition, analogous to that in \cite{BarralNozawa}. \begin{definition} A Delone set $S$ is \emph{almost chaotic} if the union of the periodic orbits is dense in $\overline{[S]}$.
+We say that $S$ is \emph{chaotic} if it is almost chaotic and \emph{aperiodic}; that is, $S-v\neq S$ for all $v\in\mathbb{R}^n \setminus \{0\}$. \end{definition}

 To the authors' knowledge, such Delone sets have not been studied before.
-However, the analogous definition in the case of shift spaces is satisfied for well-known objects, such as subshifts of finite type.
-Also note that, by simple topological arguments, a repetitive tiling cannot satisfy the obvious analogue condition.
-In particular, this rules out substitution tilings and Euclidean cut-and-project tilings.
+However, the analogous definition in the case of shift spaces is satisfied for well-known objects, such as subshifts of finite type (see~\cite{Kitchens} for the definition and a nice exposition on the subject).

+Also note that, by simple topological arguments, a repetitive tiling cannot satisfy the obvious analogous condition.
+In particular, this immediately rules out examples arising from familiar aperiodic constructions such as primitive substitutions and non-singular canonical Euclidean cut-and-project schemes.

 If $S$ is almost chaotic, then $\overline{[S]}$ satisfies the aforementioned requirements of topological transitivity and density of periodic orbits.
 We require aperiodicity in our definition of chaos because almost chaotic Delone sets include the degenerate case where there is a single compact orbit.